isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Bhutan/Forms.md

 </p>
 </li>
 <li>
-<p>Complete the form template and prepare supporting documents for submission</p>
+<p>Complete the form template and prepare supporting documents for submission
-<p><em>[Applicants should fill in the empty fields of the forms.
+<br><em>[Applicants should fill in the empty fields of the forms.
 Information that should not be edited by project applicants have been locked.]</em>
 </p>
 </li>
 <li>